GENERAL GUIDELINES FOR INDEPENDENT WORK

 THE SENIOR THESIS

-The senior thesis is naturally the culmination of the student’s comparative work, and typically results in an essay of 20,000 words.
+The senior thesis is naturally the culmination of the student’s comparative work, and typically results in an essay of 20,000 words (not including appendices or the bibliography).
 This yearlong project involves, like the second junior paper, a comparative approach to the two or three different national literatures in which the student specializes, or to literary and non-literary texts arising from the same or related cultural ambits, or to related instances of literature and another medium of artistic expression.
 Given the relative length of the thesis, the ample time and resources allowed for research, writing, and revision, and the student’s increasing familiarity with both particular languages and literatures and with larger critical questions animating the entire discipline, seniors are expected to formulate sophisticated comparative questions, and to answer them in a nuanced and persuasive fashion.
 Senior theses in Comparative Literature should articulate a clear critical and methodological agenda in their opening chapters, and should both engage with prior critical traditions and offer original approaches to the works under scrutiny.
 As with the prior independent work, a premium is placed on a well-developed intellectual agenda for the entire work, on careful research and bibliographic completeness, on clear and nuanced expression, and on logical organization of the many components of the argument.